How To Use Tags And Categories For Squarespace SEO

 What you put on your site is part of what John Mueller of Google has called “presenting yourself to search engines.”
 When your site is composed mostly of bad, thin, or just rarely viewed content, you’re sending Google a message that your website shouldn’t be highly valued.

 A similar dynamic can be seen in the use of categories and tags, with a Squarespace twist.
-When you pile them on, you’re creating more than just doomed attempts at keyword stuffing.
+When you pile them on, you may be creating more than just doomed attempts at keyword stuffing.

 To understand why, let’s take a look under the hood.

 Squarespace aims to be a user-friendly, all-in-one solution.
 So unlike Wordpress, it does not allow you access to some of the more technical aspects of, um, technical SEO.
-Let’s take a brief look at two of these inaccessible areas: the robots.txt file and the sitemap.
+Let’s take a brief look at some of these inaccessible areas: the robots.txt file, dynamic pages, and the sitemap.
 They’ll help you understand how tags and categories really work.

 What is the robots.txt file?

 The robots.txt file is simply a list of pages Squarespace has created that tell Google what pages to “disallow,” meaning not crawl.
-If you look at your own site’s robots.txt file at yourexamplesite.com/robots.txt, you’ll see a number of blocked pages related to commerce, plus a longer list of what are known as dynamic pages, which have slugs like /*?tag=* with the special characters indicating a variable that changes.
+If you look at your own site’s robots.txt file at yourexamplesite.com/robots.txt, you’ll see a number of blocked pages related to commerce, plus a longer list of what are known as dynamic pages.

 Your site has static pages and dynamic pages.
 When you add a tag or category, Squarespace adds what is known as a dynamic page to your website.
 For our purposes, what that means is that the link will produce a different page depending on how many blog posts you have categorized or tagged with Restaurants, Coffee, Destinations, or whatever.
 That’s what makes it dynamic.
 Your regular pages just sit there.
 That’s why they’re called static.